Pediatric Orthopedic Surgeons treating Fused Toes

 Outlook

-Fortunately, most children are able to function normally after surgery when using their newly separated digits.
+Fortunately, most children can function normally after surgery when using their newly separated digits.
 Parents should collaborate with their child’s healthcare team.
 The doctors at Medical City Children’s Orthopedics and Spine Specialists will assist the parents in ensuring that their child achieves the best results possible.

 ____________________